UKGovLD/registry-core/doc/notes.md

      drop all versioning access
      possibly also merge plain/item fetching
      scrap update(Register)?
+   * Review handling of getting version of Register when retrieving versioned RegisterItem
    * As part of API shake down, scrap the incremental-delta machinery on Description

    * bulk registration should dodge the register versioning somehow?